Don’t judge a book by its cover: why the design of your Ebook jacket mattersPosted: May 16, 2015

 We’ve all done it; you’re casually browsing in a book shop (online or physical) when suddenly, BAM!
 You spot a book that instantly draws you in.
-That looks like my kind of book!
-You say to yourself.
+That looks like my kind of book, you say to yourself.
 A read of the synopsis confirms your initial thought.
 Perfect.
 This book is exactly my cup of tea!
-So you buy the book (along with another 5 or 6 because you struggled to choose a favourite).
+So you buy the book (along with another five or six because you struggle to choose a favourite).

 Why should I care what my book cover looks like?
 My writing speaks for itself.